 The Marveloc-CHARIOT is unique in its simplicity as it offers a single traveling sensor unit.
-No space next to the production line is required to move the Chariot in or out.
-Therefore, the Chariot is the ideal solution to retrofit existing production lines of nonwovens, textiles and plastics.
-A small footprint and high mechanical rigidity are an integral part of the Chariot, irrespective of product width.
+Since only the sensor travels across the product, no additional space next to the production line is required for the Chariot frame to move in or out.
+Therefore, the Chariot is the ideal solution to retrofit existing plastic production lines.
+A small footprint and high mechanical rigidity characterize the Chariot, irrespective of product width.
 This means that it can be flexibly integrated into any new or existing production line.

-The Connectivity software, shipped along with any M-Ray measurement system, controls the Chariot measurement solution in a single software environment.
-The software is easy to use, contains various industry-specific visualizations, and is available pre-installed on a rugged industrial PC or a desktop PC offering a widescreen experience.
+The Connectivity software controls the Chariot measurement solution in a single software environment.
+The software is easy to use, contains various industry-specific visualizations, and comes pre-installed on a rugged industrial PC or a desktop PC offering a widescreen experience.
 It offers a various number of both time-stamped and position-based visualizations.
-The Hammer-IMS software supports as well closed-loop feedback control.
+The Hammer-IMS software also supports closed-loop feedback control.
 It allows the production to be adjusted automatically to maintain high production quality and minimize material scrap.

-The flexibility and versatility of the affordable Chariot reduces the total cost of ownership (TCO) of inline measurements significantly.
-That is why an increasing number of manufacturers opt for M-Ray based quality control systems of Hammer-IMS for both thickness and basis-weight measurement.
+The flexibility, versatility and limited space envelop of the affordable Chariot reduces the total cost of ownership (TCO) of inline measurements significantly.
+An increasing number of manufacturers opt for C-Ray or L-Ray based Marveloc-CHARIOT systems of Hammer-IMS for thickness quality control of their production.